pingcap/docs/tidb-cloud/integrate-tidbcloud-with-cloudflare.md

 > **Note:**
 >
-> If you want to connect a locally deployed TiDB to Cloudflare Workers, you can try [worker-tidb](https://github.com/shiyuhang0/worker-tidb) which use Cloudflare tunnels as a proxy.
-But it is not recommended for production use.
+> If you want to connect a locally deployed TiDB to Cloudflare Workers, you can try [worker-tidb](https://github.com/shiyuhang0/worker-tidb), which uses Cloudflare tunnels as a proxy.
+However, worker-tidb is not recommended for production use.

 ## Before you begin